Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

 BPA did not immediately comment on the new calls for dam removal.

-Federal agencies are seeking approval from a federal judge for operations of their hydropower system.
-The agencies have since 1992 been on the defensive against calls for a major overhaul on the river that go back to the first federal judge that heard the case, Malcom Marsh, in 1993.
+Federal agencies are seeking approval from a federal judge for operation of their hydropower system.
+The agencies have since 1992 been on the defensive against calls for a major overhaul on the river that go back to the first federal judge who heard the case, Malcom Marsh, in 1993.

 That was five years before mother orca Tahlequah was born.
 She shocked the world in 2018 when she swam for 17 days and 1,000 miles with her dead calf, raising worldwide concern for the southern resident killer whales and re-energizing the long-running debate of the Lower Snake River dams.